JLBLine/WODEN/docs/sphinx/testing/cmake_testing.rst

 test code is used to test the two different precision versions, with the compiler dropping in the necessary precision.
 Unless explicitly noted in the details in :ref:`What do the tests actually do?`, the tests require the same level of accuracy from the FLOAT and DOUBLE precision versions.
+Most of the time the FLOAT version is accurate to an absolute tolerance of 1e-7, and the DOUBLE to 1e-15.
+Read the tolerances for specific functions in the sections listed in :ref:`What do the tests actually do?`.

 Dependencies
 -------------